jsf0/standoff/README.md

 standoff is not very fast.
 Targets are handled serially in order to simplify the code.
 Clever use of threading could speed up this process, but is not implemented yet.

-Aruba APs will not work as targets as they do not allow logins over SSH without a terminal.
-This problem may also affect other HP products.

 The user-facing connection options for SSH are limited.
 This is to avoid too many knobs, but some edge cases may require more fine-tuning for successful connections.